Jason Pridie

 Jason Orville Pridie (born October 9, 1983) is an American former professional baseball outfielder.
-He has previously played in Major League Baseball (MLB) with the Tampa Bay Rays, Minnesota Twins, New York Mets, Philadelphia Phillies, Baltimore Orioles, Colorado Rockies, and Oakland Athletics.
+He played in Major League Baseball (MLB) with the Minnesota Twins, New York Mets, Philadelphia Phillies, Baltimore Orioles, Colorado Rockies, and Oakland Athletics, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 Baseball career

 Tampa Bay Rays

-Pridie was drafted out of Prescott High School, where he hit a record-setting 13 triples, by the Tampa Bay Devil Rays in the second round (43rd overall) of the 2002 Major League Baseball Draft.
-After signing with the Devil Rays, Pridie was assigned to play with the Rookie League Princeton Devil Rays.
-In 67 games, he batted .368 with 7 home runs.
+Pridie was drafted out of Prescott High School, where he hit a record-setting 13 triples, by the Tampa Bay Devil Rays in the second round (43rd overall) of the 2002 Major League Baseball draft.
+After signing with the Devil Rays, Pridie was assigned to play with the Rookie-level Princeton Devil Rays.
+In 67 games, he batted .368 with seven home runs and 33 RBI.
 Pridie was promoted on August 28, 2002, to the Hudson Valley Renegades, the Devil Rays' Single-A team.
-He finished the season there and batted .344 with 1 home run in 8 games.
+He finished the season there and batted .344 with a home run in eight games.
 Baseball America named Pridie to the Rookie League All-Star team and also rated him as the best hitter and the best tools player in the Devil Rays' organization.

 In 2003 and 2004, Pridie played the entire two seasons with the Single-A Charleston RiverDogs.
-Playing in 128 games during both seasons, Pridie hit .260 with seven home runs in 2003 and .276 with 17 home runs in 2004.
+Playing in 128 games during both seasons, Pridie hit .260 with seven home runs and 48 RBI in 2003 and .276 with 17 home runs and 86 RBI in 2004.
 Pridie was also rated by Baseball America as the best defensive outfielder in the Rays' organization.
 In 2005, he began the season with the Single-A Visalia Oaks.
 He played just one game before being on the disabled list for three and a half months from April 9 to July 26.
 Immediately upon being activated from the disabled list, he was promoted to the Double-A Montgomery Biscuits.
-He finished the season for the Biscuits and played in 28 games for them, batting .213 with 3 home runs.
+He finished the season for the Biscuits and played in 28 games for them, batting .213 with three home runs and 8 RBI.

-On December 8, 2005, the Minnesota Twins selected Pridie in the Rule 5 Draft.
+On December 8, 2005, the Minnesota Twins selected Pridie in the Rule 5 draft.
 Without enough roster room for Pridie, the Twins sent him back to the Rays on March 29, 2006.
-In the 2006 season, Pridie played in 132 games and batted .230 with 5 home runs with the Biscuits.
-He also began the 2007 season in Double-A, playing in 71 games and batted .290 with 4 home runs.
+In the 2006 season, Pridie played in 132 games and batted .230 with five home runs and 34 RBI with the Biscuits.
+He also began the 2007 season in Double-A, playing in 71 games and batted .290 with four home runs and 27 RBI.
 After Dustan Mohr's promotion to the Devil Rays on June 27, Pridie was sent to the Triple-A Durham Bulls to take his roster spot.
-He finished the season with the Bulls, posting a .318 batting average with 10 home runs.
+He finished the season with the Bulls, posting a .318 batting average with 10 home runs and 39 RBI in 63 games.
 While in Durham, Pridie was the focal point of an unofficial Bulls fanclub named "Pridie's Pack."